Kiguli/IMPaCT/README.md

 2. Custom noise distribution - [ex_customPDF](./examples/ex_customPDF)
 3. Load files and run synthesis - [ex_load_reach](./examples/ex_load_reach)
 4. Managing absorbing states in the state space - [ex_load_safe](./examples/ex_load_safe)

-For more detailed instructions on how to run and adjust the examples, or how to create your own examples, please refer to the [Setup Guide](./setup.md) file.

 ## Contributing and Reporting Bugs
 Contributions and Collaborations are welcome!
 Please contact me for more details.